mshapps-ru/lm_studio_server_admin/docs/areas/auth-structure.md

 - Invalidates the session token received from the client.

 ### Token Validation
-- All protected endpoints require an `Authorization: Bearer <token>` header or a cookie named `session`.
+- All protected endpoints require an `Authorization: Bearer <token>` header or a cookie named `token`.
+If no header is present, the server falls back to reading the `token` cookie.
+When the server restarts (e.g., due to a port change), all active sessions are invalidated and clients must re‑authenticate.
 - The server validates the token via `AuthManager.TryValidateToken` and rejects unauthenticated requests with **401 Unauthorized**.

 Sessions are kept in memory for 24 h.
 After expiry they are removed automatically.